tdwg/bdq/tg2/_review/docs/tutorial/index.md

 1. **Start Simple**: Begin defining basic `Validation` Tests before considering more complex Tests and `Amendments`.
 1. **Consider Edge Cases**: Define Tests for empty values, nulls, whitespace, and out of range values.
 1. **Use Established Authorities**: Reference widely accepted standards when possible.
-1. **Generalize Appropriately**: Consider how different parts of the community might want to use a test in slightly different ways.
+1. **Generalize Appropriately**: Consider how different parts of the community might want to use a Test in slightly different ways.
-1. **Document Assumptions**: Be explicit about why particular choices were made in the development of a test including choices of default values.
+1. **Document Assumptions**: Be explicit about why particular choices were made in the development of a Test including choices of default values.
-1. **Plan for Evolution**: Consider how tests might need to change over time.
+1. **Plan for Evolution**: Consider how Tests might need to change over time.
 1. **Iterate**: Refine Tests based on implementation feedback and real-world data.
 1. **Conformance Test**: Evaluate whether Test implementations produce the expected outputs for a range of given inputs covering all decision paths in each Test.
-1. **Consider Test Interactions**: Consider how multiple tests might interact on the same data.
+1. **Consider Test Interactions**: Consider how multiple Tests might interact on the same data.

 ## 3 Defining a Use Case (non-normative)

-*Before defining a test, we must justify why it exists and how it fits into the broader ecosystem of the standard.*
+*Before defining a Test, we must justify why it exists and how it fits into the broader ecosystem of the standard.*

 ### 3.1 Define the Use Case and Fitness-for-Use Requirements (non-normative)

 **Purpose:** Establish the data user's perspective and fitness-for-use requirements

-**The Reasoning:** A test is only as good as the problem it solves.
+**The Reasoning:** A Test is only as good as the problem it solves.
 We begin by establishing a clear perspective on who the data user is, what use the data are to be put, what makes the data "fit for use" for that use, and what problems in the data would make it unfit for that use.

-Clearly stating the problem that we are trying to solve ensures that the test is grounded in real-world needs and not just theoretical ideals.
+Clearly stating the problem that we are trying to solve ensures that the Test is grounded in real-world needs and not just theoretical ideals.

 * **User:** A conservation biologist.
 * **Context:** We have a dataset consisting of "Expert Distributions" of taxa.
 We want to validate that this dataset is usable for identifying outliers in other occurrence data (and for doing other things we may want to do with a set of expert distributions like, mapping distributions of species).
 The data consist of a taxon-oriented dataset (e.g. one record per taxon) with fields identifying the taxon, providing the expert distribution as geospatial data (vector data providing shapes rather than point occurrences), along with metadata about the source of each record.